 app.functions

-directory containing the serverless function .js file and a .json configuration.
+directory contains the serverless function JavaScript file and a JSON configuration.
 You can also add apackage.json

 file to include any needed dependencies.
-The serverless function sends/fetches data that your React components can later use. - React front end: an extensions directory containing
+The serverless function sends and fetches data that your React components can later use.
+For public apps, this directory is not needed, as you'll provide your own back-end. - React front-end: an extensions directory containing

 .jsx